 - Make sure that you have enabled Trust access to the VBA project object model under File > Options > Trust Center > Trust Center Settings > Macro Settings.
 You only need to do this once and since this is a developer setting, your end users won't need to bother about this.
 This setting is needed so that xlwings can update the Excel file with the correct version of the VBA code. - Run the installer from the previous step.
 This will not interfere with your existing Python installation as it won't touch your environment variables or registry.
 Instead, it will only write to the following folder: %LOCALAPPDATA%\<installer-name>. - Make sure that your local version of xlwings corresponds to the version of xlwings in the requirements.txt from the installer.
 The easiest way to double-check this is to run pip freeze on a Command Prompt or Anaconda Prompt.
 If your local version of xlwings differs, install the same version as the installer uses via: pip install xlwings==<version from installer>.

-To work with the release command, you should have your workbook in the xlsm format and all the Python modules in the same folder:
+To work with the release command, you should have your workbook in the x1sm format next to your Python code:

 '''

 myworkbook.xlsm

 mymodule_one.py

+mypackage/

 mymodule_two.py

 ...

 '''